injectionmethod/irc/README.md

 # irc
-Simple Command Line Internet Relay Chat, Features Ciphers, DES &amp; More (indev)
+Simple Command Line Internet Relay Chat, Features Ciphers, AES, DES &amp; More (indev)

 Currently In Dev Build

 [Current Features]
 - 11 Different Substitution Cipher's Used For Padding And Transmissions
 - DES Support
+- AES Support
 - Update Cipher Sets On The Fly
-[Future Features]
+- Portable modules, open source, use as you wish [Future Features]
-- AES Support
 - New Ciphers
 - More Useability